huddaluni/Predictive-analysis-pharma-products/README.md

 **5. Matplotlib and Seaborn**
 -  Creates clear and informative visualizations.
--  Matplotlib is foundational; Seaborn enhances aesthetics.
+-  Seaborn has beautiful aesthetics.
--  Crucial for presenting data and model results.
+-  for presenting data and model results in a visually appealing and understandable manner.

 -
 **6. TensorFlow/PyTorch**